mit-plv/riscv-semantics/hardware-hacker.md

 And unlike a specification in English, one in Haskell can be run directly against test suites.

-The flip side of this is that there's a great deal of code necessary to make this actually runnable, much of which you, dear reader, will not care about in the least.
+The flip side is that there's a great deal of code necessary to make this actually runnable, much of which you, dear reader, will not care about in the least.
 The purpose of this document is to serve as a reading guide for the kind of reader that cares a great deal about the behavior mandated by the RISC-V